rcrderby/crg-streamdeck/README.md

 ## Stream Deck Controller Support

-Any Stream Deck platform should be able to control CRG, and this repository contains resources that support the following Stream Deck controllers:
+Any Stream Deck platform should be able to control CRG, and this repository contains content for the following Stream Deck controllers:

 |            **Platform**           | **Supported** | **Number of Keys** | **Number of Dials** |
 |---------------------------------- |:-------------:|:------------------:|:-------------------:|